Hill Running Benefits: Why You Need Hills In Your Training Program

 Running hills has many different benefits to your performance:

-Increased strength: Due to the gradient of running up hills, you will improve the strength in your legs.
+Increased strength: Due to the gradient of running up hills, you will improve the strength of your legs.
 This can help to prevent injuries from running and also help to develop your stride length to help you run faster.

 Improve sprint speed: Due to the benefits of improving your form and the fact that you will be doing short reps, you will improve your sprint speed.
 Better sprint speed means that all your slower paces will feel much more comfortable.

-Overall, the benefits of running hills go on and on, running hills are a vital part of everyone runners preparation and hopefully these benefits are going to make you more motivated to get out and do your hill sessions!
+Overall, the benefits of running hills go on and on, running hills are a vital part of everyone runners preparation and hopefully, these benefits are going to make you more motivated to get out and do your hill sessions!

 How to run a hill session

-Hopefully this explanation will also make you hate hill sessions less!!!
+Hopefully, this explanation will also make you hate hill sessions less!!!

-People hate hills because they see it as this horribly hard session with the aching legs and all of that lactate acid.
-However, to get the true benefits of hill sessions you should not be running these too hard, instead you should run with good form and should only push this session to about 85/90% effort.
+People hate hills because they see it as this horribly hard session with aching legs and all of that lactate acid.
+However, to get the true benefits of hill sessions you should not be running these too hard, instead, you should run with good form and should only push this session to about 85/90% effort.
 You should be able to do at least an extra few reps by the end of the session and it should feel very controlled all the way through.

 Example hill sessions